 If you haven’t done a lot of travel planning, one of the first things I encourage you to do is think chronologically.
 What is the order of events for your traveler throughout their trip?
 This will help you get all of the necessary arrangements made from the start (flights, ground transportation, hotel, meals, meetings etc).

 If you need some help getting started, download my travel itinerary template at www.AllThingsAdmin.com/free-templates.
 It’s designed to cover all of the basic details that need to be included on an itinerary for a traveling executive.
 Not every trip requires airline travel.
 Not every trip requires rental cars.
 It may change from trip to trip and traveler to traveler.
 Remain flexible.
 Customize your template to make it fit your executive’s specific travel needs.

-Another great tip is to treat the compilation of the itinerary as though you are the traveler.
 Include all the traditional information, such as flight, hotel, and car rental details, as well as additional, useful information, including driving directions, dining options, and entertainment venues.

 Even if your executive prefers to have everything available electronically when they travel, a printed travel itinerary can save the day when their internet connection is bad or their phone battery dies.
 It’s also a valuable resource for you to keep printed and accessible at all times so you have all of the details and phone numbers you need at your fingertips if they call and need help navigating a travel snag.

 Finally, before you give your executive the itinerary, make sure to proofread it.
 There are a lot of details in there and you don’t want to mistakenly throw your executive off with a typo.